-Pyarmor group also need internet connect to initial registration, and generate the corresponding registration file.
+Pyarmor group also needs an internet connectection for initial registration, and generate the corresponding registration file.

 One group license could have 100 offline devices, each device has its own number, from 1 to 100.

 For each device, first install Pyarmor 8.2+, and generate one device file.
 For example, run this command in device no. 1 to generate group device file pyarmor-group-device.1: